henrique-padovani/twilio-whatsapp/README.md

-# twilio-whatsapp
+# Whatsapp Task App with Twilio

-Whatsapp Task App
+The application goal is to manage a pensonal informations about daily activities and tasks.